Enelg52/OffensiveGo/README.md

 ### Assembly in Go

-The assembly language used with Go is a high-level and is based on [Plan9 (P9)](https://9p.io/sys/doc/asm.html), architecture-independent language that includes mnemonics like `CALL` and `RET`, as well as higher-level constructs like loops and conditionals, which are implemented using lower-level assembly instructions by the assembler.
+The [assembly language](https://go.dev/doc/asm) used with Go is a high-level and is based on [Plan9 (P9)](https://9p.io/sys/doc/asm.html), architecture-independent language that includes mnemonics like `CALL` and `RET`, as well as higher-level constructs like loops and conditionals, which are implemented using lower-level assembly instructions by the assembler.

 - That's how you declare function :
   ![image](https://user-images.githubusercontent.com/75935486/234733526-bacaf609-b59a-4b99-a4f2-f708f65a0909.png)
-  - **NOSPLIT** : avoid creating a stack frame for a function, which can improve performance.
+  - **NOSPLIT** : Don't insert the preamble to check if the stack must be split.
+The frame for the routine, plus anything it calls, must fit in the spare space remaining in the current stack segment.
+Used to protect routines such as the stack splitting code itself, which can improve performance.
-  - **NOFRAME** : skip the generation of a function prologue and epilogue, which can also improve performance by reducing the overhead of setting up and tearing down the stack frame for each call.
+  - **NOFRAME** : skip the generation of a function prologue and epilogue, even if this is not a leaf function, which can also improve performance by reducing the overhead of setting up and tearing down the stack frame for each call.

 > **Note** : It can be useful to use Assembly in Go for your loaders if you want to make a custom VEH or implementing direct/indirect syscall